Owner Occupied Hard Money Lenders

 Hard Money Loans Recently Funded by North Coast Financial

-There are many situations which cause a homeowner to be denied by banks and credit unions and turn to hard money loans for their primary residence:
+There are many circumstances which result in a borrower being denied a residential mortgage by banks and credit unions, causing the borrower to turn to a residential hard money lender to obtain a hard money loan for their primary residence:

 - The borrower has a recent foreclosure, bankruptcy, short sale or loan modification